Exploring Persona Sentiment Sensitivity in Personalized Dialogue Generation: Introduction

-In this paper, we construct and analyze personalized dialogues generated across a spectrum of polarized profiles. (\S\ref{sec:rq1}) Our extensive analysis of personalized dialogues generated across a diverse spectrum of polarized profiles reveals several key insights: \textbf{\textit{1) Dialogues between negatively polarized users tend to overemphasize persona attributes}}, which leads to increased contradictions and reduced overall coherence. \textbf{\textit{2) Dialogues between positively polarized users selectively incorporate persona information}}, resulting in interactions that are both coherent and contextually appropriate. \textbf{\textit{3) Profiles with weak or neutral sentiment generally yield lower-quality dialogues}}, as evidenced by significant differences in consistency and coherence metrics.
+In this paper, we construct and analyze personalized dialogues generated across a spectrum of polarized profiles. (\S\ref{sec:rq1}) Our extensive analysis of personalized dialogues generated across a diverse spectrum of polarized profiles reveals several key insights: \textbf{\textit{1) Dialogues between negatively polarized users tend to overemphasize persona attributes}}, which leads to increased contradictions and reduced overall coherence. \textbf{\textit{2) Dialogues between positively polarized users selectively incorporate persona information}}, resulting in interactions that are both coherent and contextually appropriate. \textbf{\textit{3) Profiles with weak or neutral sentiment generally yield lower-quality dialogues}}, as evidenced by significant differences in various metrics.

 These insights underscore the need for methods that explicitly account for persona polarity in the design of personalized dialogue systems.
-To address this challenge, we propose a dialogue generation approach that combines a turn-based strategy with a profile ordering mechanism.
-By positioning personas containing neutral, or weak sentiment earlier and positive personas later in the dialogue, this approach aims to achieve more consistent and coherent interactions (\S\ref{sec:rq2}).
+To address this challenge, we propose a dialogue generation framework that combines a turn‑based strategy, a profile ordering mechanism, and a sentiment‑aware prompting.
+Specifically, personas exhibiting neutral or weak sentiment are placed earlier in the conversation, whereas more positive personas are positioned later.
+A concise prompt further instructs the model to attend carefully to negative or neutral sentiments when generating responses.
+These approaches promote more consistent and coherent interactions (\S\ref{sec:rq2}).
 Our findings shed light on LLM sensitivity to persona sentiment and offer valuable guidance for developing more nuanced and effective personalized dialogue systems.